EnterpriseDB/repmgr/README.md

     Provide the `-D/--data-dir` option to specify the destination data directory; if not, the same directory path as on the source server will be used.
-By default, `pg_basebackup` will be used to copy data from the master or upstream node but this can only be used for new installations.
-To update an existing but 'stale' data directory, `rsync` must be used by specifying `--rsync-only`.
+By default, `pg_basebackup` will be used to copy data from the master or upstream node but this can only be used for bootstrapping new installations.
+To update an existing but 'stale' data directory (for example belonging to a failed master), `rsync` must be used by specifying `--rsync-only`.
 In this case, password-less SSH connections between servers are required.